 'The truth is ... anthropology was born in the museum ...'
 [Chapman, 1981: iii]

-This is a website about the history and development of museum anthropology as a discipline, and about the set of related museum artefacts, at the University of Oxford between 1850 and 1920.
-It provides links to research data, archival resources and transcriptions helpful to any scholar interested in the topic.
+This is a website about the development of museum anthropology as a discipline, and about the set of related museum artefacts, at the University of Oxford between 1850 and 1920.
+It provides links to research data, archival resources and transcriptions helpful to any scholars interested in the topic.

-As before, with the Rethinking Pitt-Rivers project, the project team has been supported by a wider community of interested scholars including Peter Rivière, Rachel McGoff and staff from the five main institutions whose resources will be 'scoped': the Pitt Rivers Museum, Ashmolean Museum, Bodleian Library, University of Oxford Archives, Oxford University Museum of Natural History and other archives.
+The project team has been supported by a wider community of interested scholars including Peter Rivière, Rachel McGoff and staff from the five main institutions whose resources will be 'scoped': the Pitt Rivers Museum, Ashmolean Museum, Bodleian Library, University of Oxford Archives, Oxford University Museum of Natural History and other archives.